redhat-cip/dci-openshift-agent/README.md

 - Must have 2 NICs: one for the baremetal public/routed network and another for the provisioning private network
 - Create a `kni` user
-- Create a ssh key for the `kni` user
+- Create an SSH key for the `kni` user

 ### Copying the ssh key to your provisioner